Updated Feb. 23, 2021

-UPMC is developing plans to distribute new COVID-19 vaccines to employees and community members.
+UPMC is working through the distribution of COVID-19 vaccines to employees and community members.

-UPMC is coordinating internally and with state and federal health officials about how we will distribute vaccines in the communities we serve.
-We will receive allocations of the vaccine candidates as they become available.
+UPMC is coordinating internally and with state and federal health officials about how we distribute vaccines in the communities we serve.

 Never Miss a Beat!